TrueBlocks/trueblocks-core/src/tools/ethName/README.md

 | -v | --verbose | set verbose level.
 Either -v, --verbose or -v:n where 'n' is level |
 | -h | --help | display this help screen |

+#### Notes

+With one search term, search in both `name` and `address` fields.
+With two terms, the first must match the `address` field, while the second must match the `name` field.
+When there are two search terms, both must match.

+If one mixes options, the `edit` option always predominates.
+If present, the program opens the database and then quits.
+The `--list` option predominates otherwise.
+If present the tool will display a list of all items.
+The `--count` option works with any other option and will simply display the number of matches or '0 matches' if none.
+The `--matchCase` option requires case sensitive matching.
+It works with all other options.
+The `--addrOnly` option modifies the display output and therefore works with any other options.

 #### Other Options

 All QuickBlocks command-line tools support the following commands (although in some case, they have no meaning):